Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Ensure that the school is a safe place for children, ensuring that all safeguarding procedures are of the highest standard

-Support the DSL and promote the accurate recording and management of safeguarding concerns and ensure compliance with statutory guidance
+Be a named DDSL and support the DSL and promote the accurate recording and management of safeguarding concerns and ensure compliance with statutory guidance

 Ensure consistent and thorough procedures and practices of all staff in relation to being vigilant to the safeguarding of all children including liaison with outside agencies.